socnetv/app/src/tools/SOCNETV_CLI_REGRESSION_TOOL.md

 # SocNetV CLI Regression Tool

-This is a headless regression tool used to verify algorithmic correctness during the ongoing architectural refactor of SocNetV.
+`socnetv-cli` is a headless regression tool used to verify algorithmic correctness during the ongoing architectural refactor of SocNetV.

-The tool provides deterministic execution of the distance / centrality kernel without loading any UI components.
+It provides deterministic execution of compute kernels without loading any UI components.
 It was originally designed to protect the refactor of:

     Graph::graphDistancesGeodesic()